Good for Novice Owners:

 - Average Lifespan: 10-14 years

-Alaskan Malamute Mix Breed Profile
+Alaskan Malamute Mix Dog Breed Information

 The Alaskan Malamute Mix is a cross between an Alaskan Malamute and another dog breed.
 As a mixed-breed dog, an Alaskan Malamute Mix can take on any combination of characteristics from one or both of the parent breeds.

 From the Alaskan Malamute side, you can expect an energetic, high-energy family dog that is loyal, a bit stubborn, playful, and affectionate with their families.
 The other parent breed may affect these traits and add some of their own, so it’s important to ask the breeder about both of the parent breeds in the cross.

 Alaskan Malamutes are known for being excellent family dogs that are loyal and affectionate with a playful, energetic personality.
 You should be able to expect something similar from an Alaskan Malamute Mix.

 They tend to get along with children and other dogs.
 Alaskan Malamutes do have a high prey drive, so an Alaskan Malamute Mix may need some extra socialization if there are smaller pets in the household.

 Alaskan Malamutes are moderately adaptable dogs.
 They grow to be large dogs with a lot of energy, so they do not tend to do well in apartments.
 Their high prey drive and urge to wander also means they should only be let off-leash in securely fenced areas.